 The police can only keep you in custody at a station if a senior police officer agrees.

-if you're under 16 (or have a compulsory supervision order) a Children's Reporter can discuss the case with the procurator fiscal, to decide whether to send your case to a Children's Hearing or a criminal court
+The procurator fiscal can discuss the case with the Children's Reporter to decide whether to send your case to either:

-if you're 16 or 17 (and don't have a compulsory supervision order) the procurator fiscal can decide whether to send your case to a criminal court
+The procurator fiscal can decide whether or not to send your case to a criminal court.

 The procurator fiscal is the lawyer who presents the case against you at court.
 They're also known as prosecutors.

-If the police can't charge a young person (for example, because they haven't been able to contact them) they can still refer them to a Children's Reporter to decide what should happen.
+If the police cannot charge a young person (for example, because they have not been able to contact them) they can still refer them to a Children's Reporter to decide what should happen.